Meet the members of Team Lovely

 Melissa Salzman, Shop Owner/Chief Yarn Slinger

 I’m a Baltimore native with a background in Studio Art.
 My husband, David Showalter, also an artist, and I share our Mt.
-Vernon apartment with 10 fish, 1 snail, a handful of ghost shrimp and a fiddler crab.
+Vernon apartment with 12 fish all named, "Jimmy".
 When I have free time I like to be outside running around.

-I'm a good knitter, a dubious crocheter, a novice drop spinner, and a beginner weaver.
-I took up knitting for the second time about 16 years ago (the first was as a very small child) when a friend suggest we knit instead of snacking while watching TV.
+I'm a good knitter, a dubious crocheter, an intermediate drop spinner, and a beginner weaver.
+I took up knitting for the second time about 21 years ago (the first was as a very small child) when a friend suggest we knit instead of snacking while watching TV.
 Now, I'm just into everything; I want to know how to do ALL of the things!